kevinolega/callcentertrainingtips/_posts/2018-11-29-college-better.md

 4. Paid for education.
 They know that upgrades costs money and have a higher return.
 They paid for books and a class.

-5. They are expected to be punctual and professional, otherwise they would fail college.
+5. They are expected to be punctual and professional, otherwise, they would fail college.

 6. They are more intelligent overall.